 And that's because WHITE KNIGHT pillowCARE is the bed pillow cleaning and refurbishment division of RAVE FabriCARE, nationally recognized as one of the nation's premier dry cleaners by non-compensated, independent, authoritative third parties.

-It’s the combination of oil-based stains and water-based stains, particularly the acids, salts and bacteria present in the perspiration, that causes your white exterior pillow shells to turn yellowish or brownish and develop odors.
+It’s the combination of oil-based stains and water-based stains -- particularly the acids, salts and bacteria present in the perspiration -- that causes your white exterior pillow shells to turn yellowish or brownish and develop odors.

 But these dry cleaning solvents WILL DO ABSOLUTELY NOTHING to remove the water-based stains such as perspiration and saliva.